Skip to main content

 With Google Cloud CLI

-If you are using the Google Cloud CLI, you could run this through your preferred programming language, and extract the results.
+If you are using the Google Cloud CLI, write a script to periodically update the token and extract the results.

 client = re_instantiate_weaviate()